tgoraknath/wmt-store-services/README.md

 # Approach :)
 - Let's go back to school and re-call how we use to memorize pages, sentences or even word(s).
   - while reading a book, we use to underline the word and make a note of page number.
-  - Apply same principle for each item - determine the searcheable fields either from short or long description, category path etc.
+  - Apply same principle for each item - determine the searchable fields either from short or long description, category path etc.
   - Utilize TrieNode data structure to maintain the collection of item or product ids.
   - Utilize same TrieNode to look up item id's based on input search string.